2022 California Proposition 1: By county

+By congressional district

+The Yes vote won 49 out of 52 congressional districts, including nine that elected Republicans.

 Aftermath

 Reactions

 Democratic candidates across California wore pink on November 8 in support of Proposition 1.
-After Proposition 1's outcome was projected by several media outlets, the Yes campaign declared victory, with Atkins and Hicks stating in part, "Californians didn't just vote to protect abortion – they showed up overwhelming to make it clear: abortion is a fundamental right."
-Newsom called California's protection of abortion rights a "point of pride," further stating that the voters "affirmed we are a true freedom state."
-Timmaraju said Proposition 1's passage ensures that "[n]o matter where [Californians] live, no matter who is in office—[Californians'] right to decide when and how to start or expand a family should be [theirs and theirs] alone."
+After Proposition 1's outcome was projected by several media outlets, the Yes campaign declared victory, with Atkins and Hicks stating in part, "Californians didn't just vote to protect abortion – they showed up overwhelming to make it clear: Abortion is a fundamental right."
+Newsom called California's protection of abortion rights a "point of pride", further stating that the voters "affirmed we are a true freedom state".
+Timmaraju said Proposition 1's passage ensures that "[n]o matter where [Californians] live, no matter who is in office — [Californians'] right to decide when and how to start or expand a family should be [theirs and theirs] alone."

 Catherine Hadro, the No campaign's media relations director, issued a statement on the outcome, "The battle now shifts to the courts and the legislature.
-Our coalition will fight all attempts to reinterpret rights or conform state law to what is now known as the nation's most extreme abortion amendment.
-The California Catholic Conference said that Proposition 1 "opened the door to unregulated, late-term abortions, all at taxpayer expense, redirecting state funding away from solutions for the greatest needs of California families."
+Our coalition will fight all attempts to reinterpret rights or conform state law to what is now known as the nation's most extreme abortion amendment."
+The California Catholic Conference said that Proposition 1 "opened the door to unregulated, late-term abortions, all at taxpayer expense, redirecting state funding away from solutions for the greatest needs of California families".
 On the night of the election, the California Family Council held a vigil at the California State Capitol.
 Cordileone stated that "Prop.
-1 will inevitably be challenged in the courts."
+1 will inevitably be challenged in the courts".

+Following Proposition 1's passage, the Guttmacher Institute reclassified California's abortion policy as "very protective", the second-highest level of protection categorized by Guttmacher.